Coating Technology that Makes a Difference

 Merit’s continuous spool-to-spool precoating process can offer you an impressive list of benefits and advantages:

-- Increased precision and consistency, since coatings are applied before tubes and wires are cut, coiled, or finished.
+- Increased precision and consistency, since coatings are applied before wires are cut, coiled, or finished.

 - Maximum flexibility with the ability to apply different combinations of coatings in thin, precise layers to achieve different characteristics and meet exact specifications